 In The Tribe, Ben Cobley guides us around the 'system of diversity' which has resulted, exploring the consequences of offering favour and protection to some people but not others based on things like skin colour and gender.
-He looks at how this system has almost totally captured the Labour Party and continues to capture other major institutions.
-He also looks at how it is capturing our language, appropriating key terms like ‘equality’, ‘tolerance’ and ‘inclusion’, while denying a voice to its outsiders.
+He looks at how this system has almost totally captured the Labour Party and is spreading relentlessly around our other major institutions.
+He also looks at how it is capturing our language, appropriating key terms like ‘equality’, ‘tolerance’ and ‘inclusion’, while denying a voice to those who do not play along.

 The system of diversity makes a challenge to us all: submit, or risk exclusion from society itself.